rbowsley/lamplighthelp/source/14-1-4_Report_Presentation.markdown

 You may see some more options here - these relate to custom fields that you have in your records.

-For more on this, see our 'Report Presentation' video.

 ###### core module